dotnet/AspNetCore.Docs/aspnetcore/blazor/components/render-modes.md

 If using the preceding component locally in a Blazor Web App, place the component in the server-side project's `Components/Pages` folder.
 The server-side project is the solution's project with a name that doesn't end in `.Client`.
 When the app is running, navigate to `/render-mode-2` in the browser's address bar.

-## Client render mode
+## WebAssembly render mode

-The Client render mode renders the component interactively on the client using Blazor WebAssembly.
-The .NET runtime and app bundle are downloaded when the WebAssembly component is initially rendered and is cached for future use.
+The WebAssembly render mode renders the component interactively on the client using Blazor WebAssembly.
+The .NET runtime and app bundle are downloaded and cached when the WebAssembly component is initially rendered.

-In the following example, the render mode is set to use the Blazor WebAssembly hosting model with `@attribute [RenderModeWebAssembly]`.
+In the following example, the render mode is set to WebAssembly with `@attribute [RenderModeWebAssembly]`.
 The button calls the `UpdateMessage` method when selected.
 The value of `message` changes, and the component is rerendered to update the message in the UI.

 `RenderMode3.razor`: